 Scholarship Focus.
 Briefly describe the focus of your scholarly work, whether it reflects the scholarship of discovery, teaching, application or integration.
 Explain the importance and impact of your work and whether it has been disseminated locally or nationally.
-If your scholarly products reflect the work of teams of collaborators, explain your unique role and contributions.
+Also, explain how your work has supported the programs and missions and enhanced the reputation of your department, the SOM or the University.
+If your scholarly products reflect the work of teams of collaborators, explain your unique roles and contributions.
+Be specific about your intellectual contributions to multi-disciplinary, team projects; outline in detail your specific contributions and the unique skills that you brought to the team.